-She has earned dozens of honorary degrees and numerous awards, including the Peace Prize of the German Book Trade (2017), the Franz Kafka International Literary Prize (2017), the PEN Center USA Lifetime Achievement Award (2017), and the Booker Prize (2019 and 2000).
+She has earned dozens of honorary degrees and numerous awards, including the Booker Prize (2019 and 2000), the Peace Prize of the German Book Trade (2017), the Franz Kafka International Literary Prize (2017), the PEN Center USA Lifetime Achievement Award (2017), and the Los Angeles Times Innovator’s Award (2012).

 The American Academy of Arts & Sciences awarded Margaret Atwood the Emerson-Thoreau Medal for her distinguished achievement in the field of literature.